-I’ll admit it — I’m not a big fan of the Columns feature in Microsoft Word.
-Not that there’s anything wrong with it, per se.
-It works fine (until it doesn’t).
+I’ll admit it — I’m not a big fan of adding columns in Microsoft Word.
+Not that there’s anything wrong with columns, per se.
+Columns work fine (until they don’t).
 But in a legal office environment, I usually format blocks of information with tables because they’re a bit easier to control.

-But I’ve seen lots of legal professionals use columns to format things like service lists in Certificates of Service.
+That said, I have seen lots of legal professionals insert multiple columns in Microsoft Word to format things like service lists in Certificates of Service.
 Hey, to each her [his] own.

-So if you want to use this feature in your Microsoft Word documents, here’s what you need to know:
+So if you want to format text with columns in Microsoft Word documents, here’s what you need to know:

-Once you click on that, you’re taken to a dialog box that allows you to set up your columns the way you want them.
+Click on More Columns, and you’re taken to a dialog box that allows you to set up your columns exactly the way you want them.

 The default is one column — just a regular document.
 You can use one of the presets (the two-column layout is useful for the service list application I mentioned above).
 Or you can customize it within an inch of its life.
-How wide do you want each one to be?
-How much space between columns 1 and 2, or 2 and 3, or …?
+Width?
+Space between columns 1 and 2, or 2 and 3, or …?
 How about a line between them (like a newsletter would have)?
 You decide!

 (If you don’t want your columns to all be the same width, be sure to uncheck the “Equal column width” checkbox at the bottom of the dialog box.
-That will open up more choices in formatting.)
+Then, you’ll be able to customize the width of each column separately.)

 Say you’re typing in the first column of your document and you want to end that column there and start typing in the second column.
 To do that, you have to insert a column break.
-You can do that in one of two ways:
+You can insert a column break in one of two ways:

 Personally, I’d go with Option 1 (assuming I remember the key combination in the heat of the moment).